Tzvonimir/Tzvonimir.github.io/_posts/2020-04-18-hamming-code.markdown

 `P3 = d7 + d6 + d5 = 1 + 0 + 0 = 0 so we put 1 in p3`

-So we can see that for parity bit one we start from MSB and then take 1 bit into calculation and skip one, repeating that process till the LSB
+So we can see that for parity bit one we start from LSB(in this case p1) and then take 1 bit into calculation and skip one, repeating that process till the MSB(p2)

-The growth is linear, as for p2 we will take 2 bits and skip 2.
+The growth is quadratic, as for p2 we will take 2 bits and skip 2.
-For a third parity bit we will take 3 and skip 3 bits.
+For a third parity bit we will take 4 and skip 4 bits.

 So now that we know how to convert a binary number into hamming code, we can decode the hamming code back to the binary.